 Now let’s dive into these two types (Electrodynamic and moving iron type) to be able to learn more about “What is Synchroscope?”

 This Synchroscope type is also known as the western Synchroscope type and includes an electrodynamic device as well as a three-limb transformer.
-The static and the dynamic methods of synchronization have been brought together in this Synchroscope type to achieve the correct synchronization instant.
-In the dynamic method, an electrodynamometer type Synchroscope will be used while in the static method, the system will need a lamp.
+The static and dynamic methods of synchronization have been brought together in this Synchroscope type to achieve the correct synchronization instant.
+In the dynamic method, an electrodynamometer-type Synchroscope will be used while in the static method, the system will need a lamp.

 The static part of the Electrodynamic Synchroscope, as we mentioned above for answering “what is Synchroscope?”, contains a three-limbed transformer.
 The central lamp is responsible for the lamb and the two outer ones are responsible for the busbar voltage and the incoming machine voltage.

-The dynamic part contains an electrodynamometer type Synchroscope.
-This part consists of two parts that have been divided from a fixed coil.
+The dynamic part contains an electrodynamometer-type Synchroscope.
+This part consists of two parts that have been divided into a fixed coil.
 The moving coil of this part contains a pointer.
 A resistor connects the fixed coil to the busbar and there’s an inductor connected to it as well.
 The incoming machine’s terminal is connected to the moving coil by a capacitor.

 When both voltages are in the same phase, then the two currents would be in quadrature to one another and no torque will impact the pointer and remains vertical.
 In this part, the movement of the pointer (whether it be clock-wise or counter-clock-wise) indicates the speed of the incoming machine.